addiscent/aws-ruby-rails/README.md

 # aws-ruby-rails-provision
-Installs Ruby, Rails, and other tools/apps minimally required for operating a Rails server
+The scripts in this repository are intended for provisioning an AWS EC2 instance during Launch.
+On an AWS EC2 instance, the scripts install Ruby, Rails, and other tools minimally required for operating a Rails server.

-WARNING : The provisioning script named _aws-ruby-rails-provision.sh_ has some minor bugs.
-It will successfully provision Ruby, Rails, etc, but it displays the prompt of the user _root_ incorrectly.
-Instead of a #, it incorrectly displays a $.
-I will fix this bug very soon, but until then, beware, do not mistakenly operate as user _root_ instead of the less dangerous user _ubunutu_.
-If you must work as the user root, fix the prompt yourself by editing the _.bashrc_ file, or use _whoami_ frequently while you work.
+WARNING : Mon, July 11, 10:42pm.
+The tip of the master branch is not stable, it is broken, and you should not use it at this time.
+Please check back again later for a working version.

 ## Usage :

 Start an EC2 instance using the EC2 Dashboard.
-In the Advanced Details User Data box, paste the contents of the script file _ec2-provision-ruby-rails.sh_.
+In the _Advanced Details User Data_ edit box, paste the contents of the script file _ec2-provision-ruby-rails.sh_.
 That script will provisiong Ruby/Rails immediately after EC2 launch.
 Provisioning adds approximately ten minutes to the normal Launch time.
+Provisioning works on a t2.nano, (512MB).
+6GB of storage is available after provisioning on an 8GB EBS volume.

 To verify successful Ruby/Rails installation, log into the EC2 instance, and verify the version number of the installed software, as follows :